-This cancan dancer French martini cocktail recipe is tasty, pretty and fun to drink!
+This French martini cocktail recipe is tasty, pretty and fun to drink!
 Look at the beautiful color!!

-The reason I named this the cancan dancer French martini cocktail because the color and the name reminded me of cancan dancers.
+The reason I mention the cancan dance when I talk about this French martini cocktail is because the color and the name reminded me of cancan dancers.
 (You may remember the cancan: a once-upon-a-time scandalous and politically charged dance that originated in French music halls?)

 Sounds like my kind of choreography!

 I know.
 You look at it and think, “Okay, I get the French name.
 But why the color?”

 I picture cancan dresses in this pretty golden color.
 And see the white bubbles around the rim?
 They remind me of the petticoat that cancan dancers wear.
 They always have a fun white ruffle.
 So, my mind went to the cancan dancer once I saw this cocktail and heard it called the French martini.

 I never made this French martini cocktail when I worked at that Mexican restaurant I go on and on and on about on this blog.
 I suppose that shouldn’t come as a surprise.